Swivel-Finance/ubiquitous-language/README.md

 ### Volume
 All orders expose an amount which can be filled, wholly or partially, by an Agreement.
-This will be represented by either the principal or interest, depending on whether the Order is floating or fixed.
+This will be represented by either the principal or interest, depending on whether the order is floating or fixed.

 ### Side
 A term used on occasion to designate whether an order is `fixed`, `floating` side.